-The Cost – We’re aware School budgets are tight so you will need to carefully work out the cost of transport and tickets.
-Blackpool Grand aims to offer School Tickets on as many educational shows as possible, please note however any Early Bird offers must be paid on the required date (these will not be extended) to qualify.
+The Cost – We’re aware school budgets are tight so you will need to carefully work out the cost of transport and tickets.
+Blackpool Grand aims to offer School Tickets on as many educational shows as possible; please note, however, that any Early Bird offers must be paid on the required date (these will not be extended) to qualify.
 Don’t forget that your Schools Pupil Premium could be used towards show tickets.

-Booking Tickets – Contact our Box Office on 01253 290 190 to discuss your booking and hey will arrange an invoice.
+Booking Tickets – Contact our Box Office on 01253 290 190 to discuss your booking and they will arrange an invoice.
 Further information regarding booking can be found on our School Bookings page.

 Jacksons Coaches – t.
 01253 792222

 Familiarisation Visit – Blackpool’s Grand Theatre offers free Familiarisation Visits for organisers (by appointment only), contact our Front of House Manager to arrange, call 01253 290 111, or email email@example.com.
 This website offers a virtual tour of the building (great to show the children before coming) from entrance to seat .